Mercandj/mercandj.linkedin.com/readme.md

 ☯ 50% of management, 50% of individual contribution.

-➡️ The passion driving me, the "side projects"
+➡️ Hobbies & Side projects
-🌍 Make and improve the protefolio on my home serveur I maintain.
+🌍 Make and improve the protefolio on my home serveur.
 Ok course in Kotlin, of course in ktor.
 🔗 https://mercandalli.com
 ♨️ Active contribution to open source projects on github.
 🔗 https://github.com/Mercandj